 Cancelling or “postponing” a large event is always a difficult decision to make, for financial and logistical reasons and because of the inevitable disappointment it causes.
 It is an easier decision to make when you know you are not alone.
-Over the past weeks, women’s bar groups have had to cancel or postpone large and small events.
-While “postponing” an event can seem more comforting than outright cancellation, the uncertainty and shaky logistics of postponement of a major event for a date just a few months away may lead to more stress and expense than simply saying that such an event will not be held in 2020.
+During the ups and downs caused by new Covid variants or increased community spread, women’s bar groups have had to cancel or postpone large and small in-person events.
+While “postponing” an event can seem more comforting than outright cancellation, the uncertainty and shaky logistics of postponement of a major event for a date just a few months away may lead to more stress and expense than simply saying that such an event will not be held this year.

 Communicate with your members.
 Don’t wait until you have the “perfect” press release to let them know that you are postponing an event.
 Give them the basics, and let them know you will follow up with more information when you have it.
 Communication relieves anxiety and promotes healthy social interaction.
 Here’s how New Jersey Women Lawyers Association informed their members on March 12 of the postponement of the March 31 event.
 Click here to see how Minnesota Women Lawyers explains the timeline and procedure for processing refunds for their April 24th annual meeting.
 And kudos to Colorado Women’s Bar Association for sending detailed information to their membership about cancellation of their May 15-17 Annual Convention incorporating acknowledgment of the hard work of the planning committee and the support of sponsors, all while maintaining the theme of the Convention!